 Serialization and traceability also offer significant operational benefits.
 For example, manufacturers can see improved data accuracy and higher productivity.

 Supply chain professionals believe that serialization leads to better inventory management.
 Plus, it yields greater chain integrity, and the ability to process returns.

-Serialization Software for Inventory Management
+Serial Number Tracking for Inventory Management

 Supply chain managers with access to serialized data can track an item’s real-time status.
 As a result, manufacturers can streamline their operations through enhanced accuracy and efficiency.
 This helps with inventory tracking and visibility as an item moves through production.

 The benefits of serialization go far beyond cost savings.
 Being able to track and trace the source of recalled products, results in quick removal from store shelves.

 Implementing serialization in the supply chain provides many business benefits for both manufacturers and consumers.
 Radley’s product serialization solution lets you to track multiple data elements with a single scan.
 Talk to a Radley product specialist today to learn more.